Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 The difference between reckless and careless driving might be subtle in some cases.
 But generally, the distinction has to do with the driver’s level of culpability.

-Unlike with reckless driving—which requires proof that the driver intentionally or knowingly did something risky behind the wheel—a motorist can be convicted of careless driving without realizing the dangerousness of the driving.
+Unlike reckless driving—which requires proof that the driver intentionally or knowingly did something risky behind the wheel—a motorist can be convicted of careless driving without realizing the dangerousness of the driving.

 Careless driving is a misdemeanor, but the consequences are less serious than those for reckless driving.
 The possible penalties for a careless driving conviction are: